Vehicle impoundment: Queensland

-In April 2013, the Queensland Government approved amendments to the Police Powers and Responsibilities Act 2000, regarding motor vehicle impoundment with the aim of improving road safety.
+In April 2013, the Queensland Government approved amendments to the Police Powers and Responsibilities Act 2000, regarding motor vehicle impoundment to improve road safety.

 On November 1, 2013, State of Queensland the amended legislation commenced as the country's toughest anti-hooning laws.

-From May 1, 2014, Australian towing company Tow.com.au was contracted by the Queensland Police Service as the exclusive provider of towing & impoundment relating to hoon type 1 & type 2 offences in State of Queensland.
+From May 1, 2014, Australian towing company Tow.com.au was contracted by the Queensland Police Service as the exclusive provider of towing & impoundment relating to hoon type 1 & type 2 offenses in State of Queensland.

 Canada

 Ontario

 Vehicle impoundment is an option, or is mandatory, for a variety of offences, among them exceeding a posted speed limit by at least 50 km/h and drunk-driving.

 United States

+North Carolina

+Under North Carolina state law, a vehicle impounded by law enforcement can be sold at an auction if towing and storage costs reach a predetermined level, even if the owner was not the driver or the driver gets no charges.
+After a defendant's trial, the judge can forfeit the vehicle to a school board as well.

 California

-In 2015, Sacramento attempted to pass legislation in consideration of Homeless persons in high risk impoundment situations.
+In 2015, Sacramento attempted to pass legislation in consideration of homeless persons in high risk impoundment situations.
 The law could prevent a common practice of salvaging a homeless persons sleeping quarters for a profit of $50 which would be paid to the impound lot.